patrick-blom/firefly_luciferin_wiki/Multi-monitor-support.md

 - Right click the tray icon and configure the number of LEDs you are using on that monitor.
 <img width="400" src="https://github.com/sblantipodi/firefly_luciferin/blob/dynamic_gpio/data/img/multi_display/multimonitor_7.jpg?raw=true">

 - Please configure an output device for each monitor.
-"COM ports" if you are using a USB cable, "Device Name" if you are using MQTT Stream.
+Please use "COM ports" if you are using a USB cable, use "Device Name" if you are using MQTT Stream.
 <img width="400" src="https://github.com/sblantipodi/firefly_luciferin/blob/dynamic_gpio/data/img/multi_display/multimonitor_6.jpg?raw=true">